allmaps/workshops/2024-france-archives.md

 Here are some tips:
 - Use search terms like 'map', 'carte', 'geo', 'photo aérienne', 'cadastre', 'plan', ...
 - See if the platform offers to search by categories, and if there is a category for or related to 'maps'.
-- You can also search through the [FranceArchive search](https://francearchives.gouv.fr/fr/advancedSearch).
-It allows users to search items in all partner archives at once, and indicates IIIF Manifests with the IIIF logo.
+- You can also search through the [FranceArchive search](https://francearchives.gouv.fr/fr/advancedSearch) (IIIF Manifests indicated with the IIIF logo) or [Biblissima+ search](https://portail.biblissima.fr/).
+These allow users to search items in all partner archives at once.
 However, you might also find maps from archives whose portals don't work with Allmaps.
+See the note on dealing with error further.

 > ℹ️ **Sharing maps during the workshop**
 >